-I totally forgot about this banana pudding cake until I made this easy pumpkin pudding cake recipe and it dawned on me that I hadn’t made this in so long!
+I totally forgot about this banana pudding cake until I made this easy pumpkin pudding cake recipe.
+It dawned on me that I hadn’t made this in so long!
 So long in fact that my little girls had never had it.
-When I made it again it was even more delicious than I had remembered, and I added a bit of cinnamon this time which was a great addition.
-I don’t know what it is about pairing pudding and cake mix together but seriously it is incredible and really quite addicting. 😉
+When I made it again it was even more delicious than I had remembered.
+Now on the list as one of our favorite easy dump cake recipes! (originally published 10/17)

-Ok so I do cook and bake things from scratch using my overripe bananas like my sour cream blueberry banana muffins that are just amazing, but when I’m in a hurry a doctored up cake mix like this is just as fabulous.
+Ok so I do cook and bake things from scratch using my overripe bananas like my sour cream blueberry banana muffins that are just amazing.
+BUT when I’m in a hurry a doctored up cake mix like this is just as fabulous.